 If you have more questions about the NDC MOPS group, contact Emily Schulz at [email protected].

 We strive to equip parents to be the spiritual leaders of their families.
-One way we support parents in this goal in NDC Kids is by creating the opportunity for kids to be involved in age-specific environments on Sundays at 10am that will encourage them to grow in their relationship with Jesus Christ and in community with one another.
-Each secure kids’ environment is led by background-checked, trained volunteers.
+One way we support parents in this goal is by creating the opportunity for kids to be involved in age-specific environments.
+In NDC Kids on Sundays, we encourage them to grow in their relationship with Jesus Christ and in community with one another.
+Each secure kid’s environment is led by background-checked, trained volunteers.
 For more information, contact Sara Griffin at [email protected].

-The Babies environment is for kids birth-23 months.
+The Babies environment is for kids birth to 23 months.
 In this room, our volunteers play with and pray for your kids.

 NDC Students is our ministry for middle and high school students (6th-12th grade).
 At New Denver Church, we believe that parents are the primary spiritual developers of their children.
 However, we know that as kids get older, other relationships and influences begin to take a more prominent role in their lives.